Trish Higgins litigated employment law cases for more than 30 years before joining Shaw Law Group as an investigator, advisor, and trainer.

 Clients ranging from Fortune 100 companies to small start-ups rely on Trish to provide practical advice based on their individual business needs and objectives.
 Her extensive litigation background allows her to provide realistic risk assessments and practical guidance.

 Trish also puts her litigation skills to work for our clients on various administrative matters, including before the Equal Employment Opportunity Commission, the Department of Labor, the California Department of Fair Employment and Housing, and the Division of Labor Standards Enforcement.

-Trish has extensive experience litigating employment matters, from wage-and-hour and discrimination class actions to individual claims of sexual harassment and wrongful termination.
-She has handled employment litigation in California state courts and in federal trial and appellate courts across the country.
-She also represents employers before administrative agencies, including the EEOC, DFEH, DLSE, and DOL.
-An experienced negotiator, Trish helps clients resolve disputes through various forms of alternative dispute resolution, including mediation and arbitration.
+An experienced negotiator, Trish frequently helps clients resolve disputes through various forms of alternative dispute resolution, including mediation and arbitration.
 For many years, she has served as a Settlement Judge Pro Tem for the Sacramento County Superior Court.

 Trish is a frequent lecturer, author, and commentator on employment issues.
-She is currently the Chair of the Wage-and-Hour Subcommittee of the ABA Employment & Labor Relations Law Committee and is a past Chair of the Labor & Employment Section of the Sacramento County Bar Association.
+She has served as the Chair of the Wage-and-Hour Subcommittee of the ABA Employment & Labor Relations Law Committee, and Chair of the Labor & Employment Section of the Sacramento County Bar Association.